boylesoftware/stacy/README.md

 }
 ```

-In the above policy replace Stacy publisher role ARN with the value that you can find in your CloudFormation stack's `PublisherRoleArn` output parameter, and the bucket name with the target website bucket name (the bucket, to which the policy is being applied).
+In the above policy replace Stacy publisher role ARN with the value that you can find in your CloudFormation stack's `PublisherRoleArn` output parameter, and the bucket name with the target website bucket name (the bucket, to which the policy is applied).

-Now you have to prepare your development environment for publishing your website.
-For that, open and edit `.env` file in your website project.
-In in, set all `AWS_*` variables to the correct values.
+Now you have to prepare your development environment for publishing.
+Open and edit `.env` file in your website project.
+In it, set all `AWS_*` variables to the correct values.
 Note, that you can find the value for `AWS_PUBLISH_EVENT_SOURCE_MAPPING` variable in the CloudFormation stack's `PublishEventSourceMappingId` output parameter.

 Once your `.env` file is correctly setup, you can publish your website using: